Stop your sneezing, red eyes, itchy throat, and runny nose by cleaning your heating and cooling system regularly.

 If the air quality check comes up positive for mold, have your HVAC provider take a look at your ductwork and HVAC unit to see if they can find the source of the problem.
 They can clean your ducts and unit for you or recommend another professional to complete the job.
 They can also make recommendations to prevent mold from growing in the future, which is important to your health.

 Mold spores don’t just cause allergies; they can cause sickness and even death if left unchecked.
 And can make your home uninhabitable.

 Using high-quality filters.
 Air filters are your first line of defense when cleaning dust and other allergens from your air.
 That’s because the air goes through the filter before entering your heating and cooling units, your ductwork, and your home.
 But not all filters are created equal.
 Invest in filters that have a MERV rating of at least 8 to trap microscopic particles, like pet dander, pollen, mold, dust mites, and insect droppings.

 Then check your filters monthly and replace them every 60-90 days to ensure your heating and cooling systems are not introducing new pollutants into your home.
 A dirty filter will not trap dirt and debris like it’s supposed to and can decrease your energy efficiency.
 Your unit will have to work harder to push the air through the dirty filter.

 Consult with your HVAC provider or check your HVAC system’s manual to determine the maximum MERV rating for your unit.
 A filter that’s rated too high can cause airflow problems and may damage your system.

 Spring is a great time to have your furnace and air conditioner cleaned and tuned up.
-Contact Summit Heating & Air Conditioning to schedule your maintenance appointment today.
+Contact Summit Heating & A/C to schedule your maintenance appointment today.
 We’ll help keep your system healthy and reduce indoor allergens in your Denver-area home.